pippinbarr/cart263-2021/topics/the-webpage/html-overview.md

 When we look at the page we've built up, we don't see something especially gorgeous.
 We see the absolute default settings that a browser renders HTML with, but it's not nothing.
 There are paragraph breaks, different font sizes for headings, italics for emphasis, underlined links that highlight when clicked, and so on.

-Still, generally speaking HTML these days is used to represent the **content** and **structure** of your webpage, and not so much what it will actually look like in the browser.
+However, it remains the case that HTML is intended to represent the **content** and **structure** of your webpage, and not what it will actually look like in the browser.
+The browsers naturally have default visual representations for the different tags, but that's up to them, not HTML.

 Thus, the vast majority of tags are about structuring your content, as we've seen.